cortico-health/oscar-enhancement-suite/README.md

 1. yarn
 2. yarn build

+Cypress

+To test with cypress with an oscar instance, create a `cypress.env.json` file and fill in the following {
+"OSCAR_LOGIN": "username",
+"OSCAR_PASSWORD": "password",
+"OSCAR_PIN": "pin"
+}

+Then

+1. yarn
+2. yarn build
+3. yarn cypress:open

 # Debugging

 There are times when you want to visit what's wrong in the minified bundle, or after it has built.